thunderseethe/thunderseethe.github.io/content/posts/simplify-base.md

 }
 ```

-Fundamentally, `simplify` is a recursive algorithm.
+`simplify` is a tree traversal, a fundamentally recursive algorithm.
 We've written it as an iterative algorithm here, though.
 This is a matter of preference.
 Where Rust supports mutation, I find it easier to express our algorithm iteratively with mutation.
-If we were to write this in Haskell, the recursive algorithm would be more attractive.
+If we were to write this in Haskell, the recursive algorithm might be more attractive.

 Each iteration will match on `ir` and return its new value from our match.
 Our first two cases are straightforward: